kingstondoesit/Nodemailer-Client/README.md

 To send emails via a different SMTP services, simply adjust the `transporter` settings in `customMail.js` based on the provider and update the `mailOptions` object accordingly.

-Example configuration in for other SMTP providers:
+Example configuration for other SMTP providers:

 #### Yahoo